grain-lang/grain/stdlib/uri.md

 isAbsolute : (uri: Uri) => Bool
 ```

-Determines whether or not a `Uri` is an absolute URI (has a scheme component)
+Determines whether a `Uri` is an absolute URI (has a scheme component)

 Parameters: